scivision/fortran2018-examples/README.md

 * preprocessing
 * detecting specific support of Fortran features (so users know their compiler is too old)

+Based on widespread compiler support and beneficial features, most new and upgraded Fortran programs should use at least portions of the Fortran 2008 standard.

 ## Prereq

 * Linux / Windows: `apt install cmake gfortran libhdf5-dev libopenmpi-dev libnetcdff-dev libcoarrays-dev open-coarrays-bin`